SPARC-FAIR-Codeathon/sparc-me/README.md

 ```

 ## FAIR practices
+We have assessed the FAIRness of our sparc-me tool against the FAIR Principles established for research software.
+The details are available in the following document TODO:

 ## License
 sparc-me is fully open source and distributed under the very permissive Apache License 2.0.
 See [LICENSE](https://github.com/SPARC-FAIR-Codeathon/sparc-me/blob/main/LICENSE) for more information.